exercism/cpp/reference/exercise-concepts/space-age.md

 ## Concepts

-- .h file: the tests include `"space-age.hpp"`
+- .h file: the tests include `"space-age.h"`
 - .cpp file: the most common approach is to use a `.cpp` for declaring member functions
 - include guard: protect against multiple inclusion within a single translation unit
 - namespaces: the class/struct is member of a namespace